Research

 New Publication: Mountain-valley crease reconfiguration of 4-crease origami vertices and tessellations

-Fig. 2.
-Graphic representations of single vertex and eighteen typical modules Then, the origami tessellation is abstracted into a checkerboard.
-So, the challenge of searching for MV assignments that satisfy rigid foldability in large 2D origami tessellations or 3D cellular structures is transformed into a chessboard colouring problem and employs the Depth First Search (DFS) algorithm for its solution.
+Fig. 2 Graphic representations of single vertex and eighteen typical modules If a purely kinematic approach to solving the motion compatibility condition for large 2D origami tessellations is still used to analyse the mountain-valley crease reconfiguration, it means that it is not only inefficient but also difficult to accurately identify all the bifurcation paths in a multi-loop linkage network.
+So, the origami tessellation is abstracted into a checkerboard.
+And the challenge of searching for MV assignments that satisfy rigid foldability in large 2D origami tessellations or 3D cellular structures is transformed into a chessboard colouring problem and employs the Depth First Search (DFS) algorithm for its solution (Figs.3 and 4).
 Taking the double corrugated pattern in Fig. 3 as an example, it consists of two types of modules (exactly modules 1 and 2 in Fig. 2(b)), one considered as the basic module and the other considered as the connection module to constrain neighbouring basic modules, which can be easily distinguished by the geometry of the central quadrilateral panel.
 The rules of basic and connected modules established according to the graphic representation and motion compatibility conditions prune the connections between nodes of any two adjacent layers, so the size of the search space is effectively reduced.
 At the end of the process, each valid node visit sequence discovered by the DFS algorithm allows us to turn it back to an origami pattern with a valid MV assignment.

-Fig. 3.
-Algorithm design for origami tessellation with size m×n Furthermore, an advantage of utilising the graphic representation and DFS algorithm is the ability to remove duplicates by assessing the symmetry of the matrix, as shown in Fig. 4.
+Fig. 4 Pseudo-code of the algorithm Furthermore, an advantage of utilising the graphic representation and DFS algorithm is the ability to remove duplicates by assessing the symmetry of the matrix, as shown in Fig. 5.
 The proposed algorithm is examined with 2D tessellations of different 4-crease vertices.

 Liu W, Cao S, Chen Y*.
 Mountain-valley crease reconfiguration of 4-crease origami vertices and tessellations.
 International Journal of Mechanical Sciences, 2024, 273, 109224. |